 session.gc_ directives from the

 php.ini file in the

-The configuration depends on the traffic and specific needs of a certain Magento application.
+The configuration varies, depending on the traffic and specific needs of the merchant’s website.